devcontainers/spec/proposals/devcontainer-features.md

 | id.default | string | default value for the option |
 | id.description | string | Description for the option |

-## feature-collection.json properties.
+## devcontainer-collection.json properties.

-A feature collection file is a compilation of the `feature.json` files for each individual feature.
+A feature collection file is a compilation of the `devcontainer-feature.json` files for each individual feature.
+It inlines all the information in each `devcontainer-feature.json` for each feature.

-If the application finds a `feature-collection.json` file in the root of a downloaded tar file then it uses that file as to find the particular feature that will be executed.
+If the application finds a `devcontainer-collection.json` file in the root of a downloaded tar file then it uses that file as to find the particular feature that will be executed.

 In addition to the list of features included, the file includes the following properties.